kodeflap/Android-A-Z/README.md

 ## 🙋 Want to contribute?

 My keen intention of this project is to make complete resource helpful for android devs.
 If you have more ideas for growing this resource collection you are free to make contributions.
 Check out [CONTRIBUTING.md](https://github.com/kodeflap/Android-A-Z/blob/main/CONTRIBUTING.md) for more details.

-## Is this Repo useful?
+## ✨Is this Repo useful?

-If you found this repository useful join 🌠[stargazers](https://github.com/kodeflap/Android-A-Z/stargazers) for this project.
+If you found this repository useful join 🌟[stargazers](https://github.com/kodeflap/Android-A-Z/stargazers) for this project.
 If you like to see more contents related to android you can also follow me in [github](https://github.com/kodeflap) and [medium](https://medium.com/@KodeFlap) 😃

-## 🗞️ License
+## 📜 License

 Copyright [2023] [kodeflap]